m-reiniger/ClickerApp-angular/README-PUBLIC.md

 - **Increment/Decrement**: Easily increase or decrease counter values
 - **History Tracking**: View counter history and trends
 - **Native Mobile Experience**: Optimized for both iOS and Android
+- **Automation**: Automate counters to perform incremenet, reset or set to value actions at specific intervals

 ### Use Cases